StBies/Drifttube-practicalCourse/README.md

 # Data format
 The raw data is read from a binary file.
 Its contents are as follows:

 1.)
-First 8 bytes: Number of events in the binary file
+First 8 bytes: Number of events in the binary file (in the byte order of c language type "uint64_t"

 2.)
-4 bytes: Number of entries per event called "n_bins"
+4 bytes: Number of entries per event called "n_bins" in the byte order of c type "uint32_t"

-3.) n_bins * 64 bits: double precision floating point numbers containing the voltage for each of the 800 FADC bins
+3.) n_bins * 64 bits: double precision floating point numbers containing the voltage for each of the n_bins FADC bins

 4.)
 Second point repeated as many times as coded in the file's first 8 bytes.